White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 Operational safeguards that help claims:

-- Clear claims SLA (documents required, decision timelines, payout method)
+- Clear claims SLA covering documents required, decision timelines, and payout method

 - No unattended delivery unless you explicitly accept that risk

-If you insure shipments yourself, consider dedicated shipping insurance to bridge gaps left by carrier limits, building exclusions, or installation activities.
+If you insure shipments yourself, consider dedicated international shipping insurance to bridge gaps left by carrier limits, building exclusions, or installation activities.
+Secursus covers up to $120,000 per shipment with no subscription required.

-- Scope clarity: Crew size, stairs, room-of-choice, assembly steps, haul-away, time on site
+- Scope clarity: confirm crew size, stairs coverage, room-of-choice, assembly steps, haul-away, and time on site

-- Building compliance: COI sample, experience with HOAs/property managers, elevator/dock procedures
+- Building compliance: request a COI sample and verify experience with HOAs, property managers, elevator and dock procedures

-- Visibility & proof: Real-time ETAs, photo documentation, digital sign-off
+- Visibility and proof: confirm real-time ETAs, photo documentation at each stage, and digital sign-off

-- Claims performance: Current cargo/GL certificates, recent damage rate, average claim resolution time
+- Claims performance: ask for current cargo and GL certificates, recent damage rate, and average claim resolution time

-You’re delivering a $7,000 sectional to a Manhattan walk-up.
+You are delivering a $7,000 sectional to a Manhattan walk-up.
 Standard delivery leaves cartons at the threshold and the customer handles stairs, assembly, and debris.
-With white glove, a two-person crew books a building-approved slot, provides a COI, protects floors, carries pieces up, assembles/levels the sofa, photographs the result, and hauls away all packing.
-If a scuff or loose bracket is found, photos and checklists speed remediation—and your insurance backstop keeps the customer whole.
+With white glove, a two-person crew books a building-approved slot, provides a COI, protects floors, carries pieces upstairs, assembles and levels the sofa, photographs the result, and hauls away all packing.
+If a scuff or loose bracket is found, photos and checklists speed remediation, and your insurance backstop keeps the customer whole.